meltano/meltano/docs/src/docs/architecture.md

 #### Example `entry.table.m5o` file

 ```
-# Define a database table for connecting to using Meltano's CLI and/or Analyze GUI
+# Define a database table for connecting to using Meltano's CLI and/or UI
 {
   # Define the schema.table-name pattern used for connecting to a specific table in a database
   sql_table_name = gitlab.entry